A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration: Introduction

 \section{Introduction}

-There are global hints of the possible existence of sterile neutrinos from accelerator experiments \cite{ACCEXP, ACCEXP1, ACCEXP2, ACCEXP3}, reactor experiments \cite{REACTEXP} and cosmological measurements \cite{COSMEXP,COSMEXP1}.
+There are global hints of the possible existence of sterile neutrinos from accelerator experiments~\cite{ACCEXP, ACCEXP1, ACCEXP2, ACCEXP3}, reactor experiments~\cite{REACTEXP} and cosmological measurements~\cite{COSMEXP,COSMEXP1}.
 While the existence of one or more sterile neutrinos is not the only possible explanation for these results, it nevertheless becomes interesting to devise new experiments that explore this possibility.
-In this paper we investigate the sensitivity of an existing experiment (Double Chooz) to detect the oscillations of electron flavor neutrinos into sterile neutrinos, and propose a new experiment optimized for this search.
+In this paper we investigate the sensitivity of the Double Chooz experiment to detect the oscillations of electron flavor neutrinos into sterile neutrinos, and propose a new experiment optimized for this search.

-There have been nearly twenty reactor neutrino experiments at distance of 10-100 meters from reactor cores.
+There have been nearly 20 reactor neutrino experiments at distance of 10-100 meters from reactor cores.
 In a recent review paper~\cite{REACTEXP} the expected rates were re-calculated using up-to-date reactor anti-neutrino flux predictions and a 3-flavor neutrino oscillation hypothesis.
 The authors found that on average there is a $\sim$6\% deficit in the rate of observed anti-neutrino interactions measured to that expected.
-This has come to be called the Reactor Anti-neutrino Anomaly (RAA), and has been taken as an indication that the 3-flavor oscillation hypothesis may not be complete.
-To follow up this hypothesis, the authors performed global fits using rate information from these experiments assuming a 3 active flavor neutrino and 1 sterile neutrino oscillation model (also known as a 3+1 model).
-Folding the results of these fits in with spectral shape constraints from the Bugey-3 experiment~\cite{Bugey}, they calculated best fit oscillation parameter values of $ \Delta m^{2}_{14} = 1.5$ eV$^2$ and $\sin^2(2\theta_{14})=0.14$ \cite{REACTEXP}.
+This has come to be called the Reactor Anti-neutrino Anomaly (RAA), and has been taken as an indication that the three-flavor oscillation hypothesis may not be complete.
+To follow up this hypothesis, the authors performed global fits using rate information from these experiments assuming a three active flavor neutrino and one sterile neutrino oscillation model (also known as a 3+1 model).
+Folding the results of these fits in with spectral shape constraints from the Bugey-3 experiment~\cite{Bugey}, they calculated best fit oscillation parameter values of $ \Delta m^{2}_{14} = 1.5$ eV$^2$ and $\sin^2(2\theta_{14})=0.14$~\cite{REACTEXP}.